 Your first port of call should be your child’s teacher.
-If the issue is not sorted please see Miss Oakley (Assistant Headteacher) or Mrs Marks (Headteacher).
+If the issue is not sorted please see Miss Oakley (Assistant Headteacher) or Mrs Wilson (Headteacher).
 If a more formal complaint needs to be raised then you should contact the Chair of Governors, Mrs Debbie Standring.
 If you were to need contact details for Mrs Debbie Standring please speak to the school office.

 19. What reading scheme does the school use?

 The school uses the Bug Club phonics reading scheme.
 High quality books encourage children to read out loud and enjoy reading after learning just eight phonemes.
 Once your child has a firm foundation in phonics, they move on to other banded books.